 Dr Abdel-Wahab Khalifa is a Lecturer in Translation and Interpreting at Cardiff University.
 Prior to joining Cardiff, he lectured at universities in Egypt, Austria and the UK.
 He has also been working as a professional translator and interpreter for over ten years.
 Khalifa is the editor of Translators Have Their Say?
 Translation and the Power of Agency and the co-editor of The Routledge Handbook of Arabic Translation.
 He is also the recipient of the 2019-2020 Harry Ransom Fellowship in the Humanities, a member of the Executive Board of the Association for Translation Studies in Africa and serves on the editorial board of The Translator journal.
 He is currently working on a monograph on the socio-cultural determinants of translating modern Arabic fiction into English.

-Dr Maria Pakkala is a Moroccan who lives and works in Finland.
+Dr Maria Pakkala lives and works in Finland.
 She holds a PhD in Islamic studies from the University of Helsinki, and an MA in translation studies from Morocco.
 She has taught Arabic and translation in Finland and abroad.
 An award-winning literary translator from Finnish into Arabic, she has published over forty titles ranging from novels, non-fiction, poetry, plays and children’s literature.
 She is the author of the 2012 report on translation from Arabic into Finnish with an update focused on developments of the past decade, forthcoming in 2021.